 Once you have received your J.D. degree from an ABA-accredited law school, you may apply to take the Idaho State Bar Exam.
 You must also meet the following requirements:

-You may use materials available for free from the National Conference of Bar Examiners website to prepare for the Idaho bar exam.
+Idaho administers the Uniform Bar Exam.
+You may use materials available for free from the National Conference of Bar Examiners website to prepare for this exam.
 In particular, use the study materials for the Multistate Essay Exam (MEE), Multistate Performance Test (MPT), and Multistate Bar Examination (MBE).
 Other bar exam review courses that are available for a cost include:

-The University of Idaho has compiled this list of additional resources to help you prepare for the Idaho bar exam.
+The University of Idaho has compiled this Bar Exam Success Toolkit filled with additional resources to help you prepare for the Idaho bar exam.

 You will take the Idaho state bar exam over a two-day period in February or July.
 This year, the exam is administered in Boise, Meridian and Moscow.
 Parts of the exam are as follows: